Aider-AI/aider/docs/llms.md

 ## Other models

-Aider supports connecting to almost any LLM, but it may not work well with some models depending on their capabilities.
+Aider supports connecting to almost any LLM, but it may not work well with less capable models.
-For example, GPT-3.5 is just barely capable of reliably *editing code* to provide aider's interactive "pair programming" style workflow.
+If you see the model returning code, but aider isn't able to edit your files and commit the changes... this is usually because the model isn't capable of properly returning "code edits".
-So you should expect that models which are less capable than GPT-3.5 may struggle to perform well with aider.
+Models weaker than GPT 3.5 may have problems working well with aider.

 ## Configuring models